 Considering the following:

-- A good headset is vital to a good-quality virtual classroom experience.
+- A good microphone and speaker should be used.
 Note that iPhone earphones and microphone do not deliver sound and voice of sufficient quality for teaching in a virtual classroom.

 Other practical considerations:

-- Fine-tune your moderator skillls by practising with 2 computers side by side, or with a friend, colleague (perhaps your "producer"?) or family member.
+- Fine-tune your moderator skills by practising with a friend, colleague or family member.

-If possible, organise to have a second facilitator or session "producer" present during the session.
+- If possible, organise to have a second facilitator present during the session.
 This person could be another teacher, or a student helper.
 They can:

-- manage questions and comments that pop up in the chat window, so you don't have to interrupt your presentation to deal with them
+- Manage questions and comments that pop up in the chat window, so you don't have to interrupt your presentation.

 - list relevant information in the chat window (e.g. instructor email address, URL, details of other resources).